 We will cover:

-- How we can build the body to support vibrant health and optimum functioning
+- How we can use food to build the body to support vibrant health and optimum functioning

 - What is the best way to prepare foods for healing various conditions